 Appearance and Personalization

-Fonts are often underrated: although they can completely overhaul the way your documents, presentations, or websites look, many people don’t consider them important.
-However, looks usually have a big impact, sometimes even more than your content, regardless of whether you like it or not.
-The good thing about internet is that you can get nearly anything you want for free or at an affordable price.
-That’s also true for fonts, as there are many websites that offer great fonts for free.
-However, many such websites are hard to navigate, or worse, the fonts they distribute are filled with adware or malware.
-That’s why we thought it would b e a great idea if we researched most of the websites that offer fonts for free and highlight only those that are safe and clean from viruses or other things you wouldn’t want on your Windows computer or device.
+Fonts are often underrated: although they can completely overhaul the way your documents, presentations, or websites look, many people do not consider them essential.
+However, looks usually have a significant impact, sometimes even more than your content, regardless of whether you like it or not.
+The good thing about the internet is that you can get nearly anything you want for free or at an affordable price.
+That is also true for fonts, as many sites offer great fonts for free.